The scientific study of sound especially its generation, transmission and reception.

 Component of an Insulating Glass Unit (IGU) which maintains the width of space between the panes of the unit (See also Air Gap).

-Small blocks of neoprene, EPDM, silicone or other suitable material, placed on each side of the glass product to provide glass centering, maintain uniform width of sealant bead and prevent excessive sealant distortion.
+Small blocks of neoprene, EPDM, silicone or other suitable material, placed on each side of the glass product to provide glass centring, maintain uniform width of sealant bead and prevent excessive sealant distortion.

 A window which is manufactured to a standard design and sizes.